ryusangwon/ryusangwon.github.io/_pages/about.md

 Education
 -----
 - POSTECH
-  - Ph.D. in Graduate School of Artifical Intelligence
+  - Ph.D. student in Graduate School of Artifical Intelligence
                   <br>Advised by Prof. <a href="https://sites.google.com/view/gary-geunbae-lee/">Gary Geunbae Lee</a> and
                   <a href="https://sites.google.com/view/jungseulok">Jungseul Ok</a>
                   <br>Thanks to Prof. <a href="https://www.yunsukim.me/">Yunsu Kim</a>